sahg/pytrmm/README.txt

 -------

 The PyTRMM package currently consists of pure Python code and does not require any extension modules to be built.
-However the model depends on NumPy (http://www.numpy.org).
+However the package depends on NumPy (http://www.numpy.org).

 Once the Numpy has been been successfully installed, PyTRMM can be